chrisagunderson/survey-extraction/README.md

 # survey-extraction

 This python script extracts `.csv` files from multiple `.zip` files and the compiles all of the `.csv` files into one main `.csv` files.

+Data is sometimes stored in `.zip` files but contains more information or files than what is needed for a project.
+The goal here was to compile each of the survey responses from different participants so their responses could be analyzed in aggregate.

 See https://chrisagunderson.github.io/survey-extraction/ for instructions on running the script.